Graduate Application Information

 - M.A. in Environmental Studies: For the M.A. in Environmental Studies program prerequisites, bachelor's degree in Environmental Studies or related field.

 - M.Ed. in Environmental Education: Applicants to the M.Ed. in Environmental Education programs should have experience in the field of environmental education and a basic background in natural history.
 Each applicant’s background will be examined to determine if additional preparation is needed.
+(Note: The M.Ed, Env Education major is currently under revision and not accepting new Graduate Students at this time).

 For more information on prerequisites, or to ask about departmental requirements, please contact the Graduate Program Advisor at (360) 650-3646.